Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 Direct vs Indirect Comutations

-A and B , can multiply them together will give polynomial C but takes n^2 time.
+A and B , can multiply them together will give polynomial C but takes n^2 time